How to Market an App: 30 Creative App Promotion Strategies

 Just taking a screenshot of your app and dropping it in the app store, while simple, does a really poor job of getting across what you’re trying to show that potential user.

-Adding captions and adding more visual elements to your screenshots is the best way to turn a boring task management app, into a high download winner.
+Adding captions and adding more visual elements to your screenshots is the best way to turn a boring app, into a high download winner.

 It’s also really easy to get started with competitor research through platforms like App Annie where you can search something like “healthy recipes for women” and see what apps show up and their ranking.

-We wrote an entire article just about how app store optimization and mobile search engine optimization work.
+We wrote an entire article just about how app store optimization works.
 In it we run through why it’s important and how to get your app listing optimized.

-Spendee is a great example of a great mobile app landing page that has all the elements needed to acquire users, inform users, engage users and help them share easily.
+Spendee is a great example of a great mobile app landing page that has all the elements needed for user acquisition and engagement.

 Breaking it down, while the page has multiple links out, the two most noticeable links are the App Store and Google Play Store buttons.
-They’re multiple times larger than the social sharing buttons, great to have for helping visitors to the site share the app, and they stand out just as much as the images to the right of them.
+They’re bigger than the social sharing buttons, great to have for helping visitors to the site share the app, and they stand out just as much as the images to the right of them.

 As you scroll down, each panel has a single call to action, which leads directly back to the main call to action – to download the app.